 Per the Town's Code of Ordinances, Article IV.
 Solicitation Activities, individuals are required to obtain a solicitors permit to conduct such activities.
 Solicitor permits are processed and administered by the Flower Mound Police Department’s Records personnel.

 Master Permit Surety Bond

-- they have been convicted of any other crime involving moral turpitude within the last five years.
+Per the Town’s Ordinance, a person may not solicit in the Town of Flower Mound if they have been convicted of a felony at any time or any other crime involving moral turpitude within the last five years.

 - Public utility companies or others operating under franchises granted by the Town.

 - Agents licensed by the state which are subject to financial disclosure under state or federal law.
 E.g. real estate agents (Texas Real Estate Commission), insurance agents (Texas Department of Insurance), and financial advisors (Texas State Securities Board.)

 - Civic, school, political, and religious groups, as well as recognized non-profit organizations (with an IRS 501(c)(3) non-profit status.)